Nearby Mountain Bike Rides

-There are probably several ways to pitch this out - what follows is one way.
-The pitch numbers indicate how the guide book lists them.P1+2: From the "toe" of the cliff, hike 15 or 20 feet left and climb up a moderate corner.
+(Updated 6/4/14 - pitch numbers correlate to the Webster guidebook, with recommended pitches to link indicated.)P1+2: From the "toe" of the cliff, hike 15 or 20 feet left and climb up a moderate corner.
 There will be a large ledge to your right - continue straight up aiming for the huge tree.
-Belay from the tree. (>100 feet)P3: Climb up and slightly to the right toward the next big tree.
+Belay from the tree. (>100 feet, 5.7ish)P3: Climb up and slightly to the right toward the next big tree, passing a few pins.
 The steep bulge is best climbed on the left up the vertical weakness...[more]
 Browse More Classics in NH

 I took the 2nd, shorter approach, as described in the Webster guide and found it surprisingly easy.
 4/10 of a mile past the Y intersection you will see "Ricks Road," a dirt road that follows the bank of the saco.
 Follow this road until you see an old logging road w/ a small pullout on the right when you are directly below the cliff.
 Park, and follow the logging road (along with pipe cleaners wrapped around sapplings) until you find the cairns that will lead you up through the talus to the base of the cliff.
 10-15 mins for the hike in this way.

 As a climber new to the NE, both of these descriptions leave much to be desired.

 |By burlap submariner|